sap-tutorials/Tutorials/tutorials/mendix-salesorders/mendix-salesorders.md

 Now you have a Mendix module ready to be imported into your project.

-1. Open the project that you created, right-click the project root folder, select **Import module package…** and select the MPK file.
+1. Open the project that you created, right-click the project root folder, select **Import module package…** and select the `.mpk` file.

     ![Import module package](mendix-salesorders4.png)

-2. You now have your service `GWSAMPLE_BASIC` module available in your project ready to use in combination with the SAP OData Connector.
+    You now have your service `GWSAMPLE_BASIC` module available in your project ready to use in combination with the SAP OData Connector.

     ![Import module package](mendix-salesorders5.png)

-3. Open the generated domain model and explore the entities and associations.
-Imagine that you had to create that manually, a lot of work!
+2. Open the generated domain model and explore the entities and associations.
+Imagine that you had to create that manually -- a lot of work!

     ![Generated Domain Model](mendix-salesorders6.png)